da2vin/Faster-Hosts/README.md

 update your hosts to make your net faster

-input python fastjson.py --github.com to update your hosts,github.com can be any domain
+input python fastjson.py --github.com to update your hosts, github.com can be any domain

 input python fastjson.py -read to review your hosts